maxdrohde/bayesian_ordinal_transition/README.md

 # Bayesian transition models for ordinal longitudinal outcomes

-This repository contains the materials for "Bayesian transition models for ordinal longitudinal outcomes" in Statistics in Medicine.
+This repository contains the materials for "Bayesian transition models for ordinal longitudinal outcomes".

 The analyses are performed using R and are contained in Quarto documents.
 To run each analysis, enter `quarto render` into the command line to run all the documents in order.